Aveosoftware/aveonotification/README.md

 ### Requirements

-* before yousing this package you need to create a firebase project
+* before using this package you need to create a firebase project

  * then go to Project Setting/Cloud messaging for getting [server key] of your firebase project.

 ### Android

-for android version 13(API level 33) and above you need to ask user for notification.
+for android version 13(API level 33) and above you need to ask user for notification permission.

  add below code in your AndroidManifest.xml file